mozilla/addons-server/docs/topics/hacking/testing.rst

 has full permissions to modify a database with ``test_`` prepended to it.
 By default the database name is ``olympia``, so the test database is ``test_olympia``.
+Optionally, in particular if the code you are working on is related to search, you'll want to run Elasticsearch tests.
+For this, you need to set the setting ``RUN_ES_TESTS=True``.
+Obviously, you need Elasticsearch to be installed.
+See :ref:`elasticsearch` page for details.

 Running Tests
 -------------